 Apart from the standard microwave and convection oven functionality these microwaves offer, you may want to consider some additional cooking settings and usability features.
 These can increase the overall utility of your microwave and offer more convenience.
 Consider some of these extra features:

 If you’re willing to spend a little extra, consider a model with advanced microwave features and functionalities.
+You can get these combination appliances in a countertop form as well, like the best toaster oven air fryer.
 While the core functionality of microwaves hasn’t changed much over the years, manufacturers have started to include additional features and functionality to increase the microwave’s overall utility, including: